Go to Twin Peaks Table of Contents for a note on the analysis.

 Why the focus on the soft squeal as Gordon says "Albert" three times, then returns to their conversation?
 Why the focus on Albert's shoes on the pavement feeling like a knife in Gordon's brain?

 James Hurley is given as having had a motorcycle accident that modified his behavior.
-Albert and Gordon consider whether or not "Cooper's" accident had modified his behavior.
+Albert and Gordon consider whether or not "Cooper's" accident had modified his behavior but they don't think that's the case.

 I know where she drinks.
 Who knew Cooper more intimately than anyone else?
 Who did he send recordings of his daily life to?
 Would it be his secretary, Diane?